Manikpur, Chitrakoot

-Manikpur, Officially known as Manikpur Sarhat is a town of the Indian state of Uttar Pradesh in Chitrakoot district, it has population around 15,435 as per 2011-2020 census, which makes it a nagar panchayat, and Tahseel in Manikpur.
-It is located at 25°55′59″N 81°58′59″E25.933°N 81.983°E and surrounded by large Vindh mountain range.
+Manikpur is a town in the Indian state of Uttar Pradesh in Chitrakoot district, a nagar panchayat, and Tehsil in the District.
+It is an important junction on the Jabalpur-Prayagraj railway line.

+Geography

+Manikpur is located at 25°04′N 81°06′E. It is surrounded by the large Vindhya mountain range.

 Demographics

-As of 2011 India census, Manikpur Sarhat had a population of 15,435.
+As of the 2011 India census, Manikpur Sarhat had a population of 15,435.
 Males constitute 53% of the population and females 47%.
 Manikpur Sarhat has an average literacy rate of 62%, higher than the national average of 59.5%: male literacy is 72%, and female literacy is 50%.
 In Manikpur Sarhat, 18% of the population is under 6 years of age.